andamira/devela/README.md

   in [`IntBuf`] and [`IntBufAble`].
 - Adaptation of [opt_reduce] by Waffle Lapkin, licensed as MIT, as part of the [`OptionExt`] trait.
+- Adaptation of [fmtor] by Tyler Ruckinger, licensed as MIT OR Apache-2.0, as part of the [`OptionExt`] trait.
 - Adaptation of [option-ext] by Simon Ochsenreither, licensed as MPL-2.0, as part of the [`OptionExt`] trait.
 - Adaptation of [result-ext] by Simon Ochsenreither, licensed as MPL-2.0,